Exploring Logan Pass

 However, if you’re looking for famed Montana peace and quiet, the only time to find this here is during the evening hours.
 And I assure you, nothing is more romantic than setting up lawn chairs at Logan Pass and counting the number of shooting stars that gash open Montana's big sky.

-Glacier National Park Camping – Logan Pass
+Camping Near Logan Pass

 Due to the high elevation, there are no front country campsites in this region.
 You need to either drive down into the St. Mary Valley, Many Glacier Lodge or Lake McDonald Lodge area.